amanpatel3045/Backend-Node.js/Day-1/FIND DATE USING moment  module.js/Readme.md

 # Step 1- install moment library in vs code terminal like npm i ----

-# step 2- import moment using require the use it
+# step 2- import moment using require then use it